 What have been the key learnings so far in terms of the project adoption?

-What you can’t do is kind of set it and forget it and expect that people are going to go.”
+What you can’t do is set it and forget it and expect that people are going to go.”

 PwC being such a large organisation, how do you really go about deploying such a big project and change?

 It’s an interesting challenge because we are such a large firm and we are such a diverse firm.
 We have a whole swathe of advisory practises and we do a whole bunch of different things and so for that very reason, it does need to be a very multi-pronged approach.

 We do need to take a very tailored, customised lens to each of the businesses.”

 There is no one-size-fits-all way to address the problem.
 Because of that, what you end up with is very specific learning subsets for individual groups to help bring them on that journey.